 The Octal Data Receiver (A3027) has eight antenna inputs, each of which provides ample gain and is unconditionally stable.
 We can combine antenna signals with T-junctions and see no significant degradation of reception.
 We present a comparison of passive, active, and T-junction combiners in the antenna chapter of the A3027 manual.
 The implication of these tests is that a T-junction joining two antenna cables is just as good as any other combiner, but three T-junctions joining four antenna cables is significantly less effective than an AC4A or A3021B combiner.
 Thus we should feel free to connect up to 16 antennas to an Octal Data Receiver (A3027) using eight BNC T-junctions.

-[17-NOV-10] Our original A3013A loop antenna had no attenuator between the antenna and the coaxial cable.
-This antenna perfromed well out in the open, but had problems when we used it inside faraday cages.
-It took us a year to track down these problems to the antenna, but when we did so, our observations were repeatable and compelling.
+[17-NOV-10] Our original A3015A loop antenna had no attenuator between the antenna and the coaxial cable.
+This antenna perfomed well out in the open, but reception was intermittent when we used it inside faraday cages.
+It took us a year to identify the cause of poor reception, but when we did so, our observations were repeatable and compelling.

 |FE2B Lid Off, antenna-coax-wall-coax-receiver||69%|

 |FE2B Lid Off, antenna-3dB-coax-wall-coax-receiver||94%|

 These results convinced us that we should add an attenuator to the A3015 circuit board.
 We see that 3 dB is always adequate.
 Any larger attenuation would weaken our signal without any benefit from better impedance matching.